BELIEVE IN THE LOVE AND SPIRIT OF THE CHURCH

 To advance and promote earthen construction

-Earthen construction is an established mainstream building technology
+Earthen construction will be an established mainstream building technology

 Earthen structures are as old as human history, and some are among the most well known structures on the planet, like the Alhambra and portions of China's Great Wall.
 ECI was founded by a group of people who appreciate adobe, rammed earth, compressed earth block, cob, and other earthen styles for their sheer beauty, but we also believe that these ancient technologies have much to offer modern humans in terms of comfort, health, and environmental resiliency.
 ECI exists to bring earthen construction into the mainstream by developing standards and best practices, through research to understand and improve earthen construction, by providing quality resources, and through educational programs and training.

 You are welcome to join us at our monthly board meetings held the first Tuesday of each month, followed by our Members Present! series, where ECI members and friends give presentations and demos on various aspects of earthen construction and sustainable practices.

 We are proud of our accomplishments in advancing earthen construction in central Texas and beyond.
 Here's news on the progress of ECI initiatives, publications, and upcoming events.

 ECI Authors New Earthen Building Code Amendments

 the City of San Antonio approved ECI's suggested amendments